SFOE/BFE-Chatbot-Joule-Verne/README.md

 ### What's next?

 As of today (November 2025), only the documents in pdf format have been added to the workflow.
 For future use, we could consider adding more datatypes (such as Excel for instance) and automatically upload the data to the Vector knowledge base stored on AWS, after agreement over the update frequency and whether older data should be deleted, in order to keep the costs low and the information provided to the chatbot up-to-date.
 We will also integrate the authentication system with the Smartcard, so that access can be extended to all people working at the SFOE and as well as at other offices.
+In the long term, another version of the chatbot might be made public.

-## Features
+## Agent Features

 ## Cloud Architecture
 ### AWS Infrastructure